Acanixz/game-dev-train/README.md

 *Currently, there isn't much content, but every journey starts with a first step.* ¯\\_(ツ)_/¯

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.